cdelorme/static/readme.md

 The aim of this tool is to provide a simple command with sensible flags that will generate:

 - a full website
-- a relative-path local readme
+- a relative-pathed local readme
-- a single file with an automated table of contents
+- a single file with a table of contents

 It depends on: